DESIGNER: Design-Logic-Guided Multidisciplinary Data Synthesis for LLM Reasoning: Experiments

 \subsection{Comparison with Baseline Datasets}

 We conducted a comparative analysis between our synthetically generated data and other prominent open-source synthetic datasets.
-To ensure a fair comparison, given the varying sizes of the original datasets, we randomly sampled an equal number of 304,181 instances from each dataset for the fine-tuning experiments.
-For the purpose of equitable comparison, we regenerated long CoT responses for all baseline methods (including WebInstruct (Full) and NaturalReasoning) using the same Qwen3-235B-A22B-Thinking-2507-FP8 model.
+To ensure a fair comparison, given the varying sizes of the original datasets, we randomly sampled an equal number of 304,181 instances from each dataset for the SFT experiments.
+For OpenThoughts3 and Nemotron-Post-Training-v1, the synthetic datasets already contain elaborate long CoT responses, so we retain their native versions.
+In contrast, the native responses in WebInstruct (Full) and NaturalReasoning are relatively simple.
+To enable a fairer comparison, we regenerate long CoT responses for them using the same model and settings as in our dataset, ensuring that performance differences arise solely from the questions.

-As shown in Table~\ref{tab:baseline_comparison}, our Design-Logic-Reasoning datasets consistently outperform WebInstruct (Full) and NaturalReasoning across all benchmarks.
-Specifically, DLR-Book achieves the best results on MMLU, MMLU-Pro, and GPQA-Diamond, while DLR-Web attains the highest performance on SuperGPQA and the second-best on other benchmarks.
-These results validate the superior quality and effectiveness of our data generation approach compared to existing methods.
+As shown in Table~\ref{tab:baseline_comparison}, the models trained on our datasets consistently outperform those trained on other baseline datasets across all benchmarks.
+Specifically, DLR-Book achieves the best performance on MMLU, MMLU-Pro, and GPQA-Diamond, while DLR-Web attains the highest score on SuperGPQA and ranks second on most other benchmarks.
+These results demonstrate the superior quality and effectiveness of our data synthesis approach compared to existing methods.